esimov/legoizer/README.md

     	Lego size
 ```

-The application take take the source image and output the legoized image into the destination folder.
+The application take the source image and output the generated image into the destination folder.

 | Source image | Legoized image
 |:--:|:--:|